1560800/CarND-LaneLines-P1/README.md

 ## 2. Especially examined points

 ### 2.1 Length weight addition
+The method of averaging only slope and intercept of the extracted edge has a large error.
+The influence of lope and intercept is equal for long lines and short lines,
+but long lines have small errors and short lines have large errors.
+Apply weighting to each slope and intercept in proportion to the total length of edge,
+and improve them by combining them.
 ![png](examples/21.png)

 ### 2.2 Set slope criteria
+We need to remove edges other than lanes, such as building shadows.
+As one of the judgment criteria, the slope close to the horizon has a high possibility of a dummy other than the lane,
+so we set criteria of the slope.
+As for the criteria of inclination, it was judged as NG if the angle is shallower
+than the line connecting the lower corner of the screen from the vanishing point.
 ![png](examples/23.png)

 ## 3. Conclusion